nonplayer/hammercrawl/hc_complete_rules.md

 After Initiative is determined, the winning side gets to take all of their actions first, followed by the losing side.
 Each side must take their actions in the following order, every time:

-1. Movement: People who are only moving go first.
+1. Movement: Resolve all Movement first.
 2. Missile: People firing ranged weapons go second.
 3. Melee: People making melee attacks go third.
 4. Misc.: People taking "miscellaneous" actions go fourth.